stevewhit/NN-Planning/README.md

 - [ ] Stock Analysis Neural Network (SANNET) Application
 - [ ] SANNET.DataModel Library

+### NeuralNetwork.Generic
+Blah..

 ### SANNET Application
-- Inputs: none
-- Outputs: Probabilities of EACH stock that it will increase

-The program should take a look at the database and see which stocks are 'marked' to be included in the analysis.
-After that,
+The SANNET Application should perform the following items:
+1. Determine which stocks should be included in the analysis (database table with company and flag?)
+1. Construct & train Neural Network (NN) for EACH company
+  * Blah
+  * Blah2
+1. Store or display results.

 ### SANNET Database
 Tables, views, and stored procedures that should reside in the SANNET.DataModel library